Steve Delabar: Toronto Blue Jays (2012–2015)

 Delabar was traded to the Toronto Blue Jays on July 30, 2012, for outfielder Eric Thames.
-On August 13, he struck out 4 batters in the 10th inning and recorded the win in a 3–2 victory over the Chicago White Sox.
+On August 13, Delabar struck out 4 batters in the 10th inning and recorded the win in a 3–2 victory over the Chicago White Sox.
 In doing so, Delabar became the first pitcher in major league history to record four strikeouts in an extra inning.

-Delabar was named a Final Vote candidate for the 2013 All-Star Game.
+Delabar was named a Final Vote candidate for the 2013 MLB All-Star Game.
 He posted a 5–1 record with a 1.58 ERA and 57 strikeouts, the most for an American League reliever, in 40 innings over 35 games played prior to the All-Star Game roster announcement.
 Delabar earned his first career save on July 10.
 On July 11, it was announced that he had been elected to the All-Star game in the Final Vote contest, receiving 9.6 million votes.
-Delabar pitched 1/3 of an inning and struck out Buster Posey on five pitches in the All-Star Game.
+Delabar struck out Buster Posey on five pitches in the All-Star Game.

-On July 30, 2013, while facing the Oakland Athletics, Delabar struck out all three batters in the eighth inning on nine total pitches.
-He was the 48th major league pitcher to accomplish an immaculate inning.
+On July 30, while facing the Oakland Athletics, Delabar struck out all three batters in the eighth inning on nine total pitches.
+He was the 48th major league pitcher to throw an immaculate inning.
 Delabar also became the fourth pitcher in major league history to both strike out four batters in one inning and throw an immaculate inning, joining Bob Gibson, A.J.
 Burnett, and Félix Hernández.
 On August 4, Delabar was placed on the 15-day disabled list with right shoulder inflammation.
-In total for 2013, he posted a 5–5 record, 3.22 ERA, and 82 strikeouts in 582/3 innings.
+In 2013, he posted a 5–5 record, 3.22 ERA, and 82 strikeouts in 582/3 innings.